daveisagit/blocksets/README.md

-It's worth reviewing and running the `example_use.py` module via `python -m blocksets.example_use` here's a taste snippet for reading purposes
+It's worth reviewing and running the `example_use.py` module via `python -m blocksets.example_use` here's a snippet for taste

 ```python
 from blocksets import Block, BlockSet